Philippine Passport Ranking Moves Up In 2020

 Kazakhstan, Senegal, and Barbados

 So what changed in one year?
-Although the country lost visa-free access to Benin, the London-based consultancy firm reported that Filipinos can now book trips to Kazakhstan, Senegal, and Barbados without having to worry about acquiring a visa first.
+Although the country lost visa-free access to Ecuador, the London-based consultancy firm reported that Filipinos can now book trips to Kazakhstan, Senegal, and Barbados without having to worry about acquiring a visa first.

 (Read: DFA Passport Renewal Requirements And Other Things You Need To Know)